naknamu/theSeeker/README.md

 ## Description

-A [Wheres Waldo](https://en.wikipedia.org/wiki/Where's_Wally%3F) type of game where you find a character on a large picture with lots of characters.
+A [Wheres Waldo](https://en.wikipedia.org/wiki/Where's_Wally%3F) type of game where you must locate a character in a large picture with lots of characters in the fastest amount of time.
 Did it make sense?

 First full stack project I have created that uses the front end and back end technology.